Symbolk/somanyconflicts/README.md

 ```

 > Note that, unfortunately, each time you run yarn, you need to rebuild treesitter as above :-(

->
+- "Fail to activate extension" or "Command not found" under Windows: Since SoManyConflicts relies on a native module TreeSitter written in C/C++, it has to be rebuilt under different OS before use.
+We are figuring out how to make it easier to install.

 <center> <strong>Enjoy!</strong> </center>

 > Conflicts parsing part is borrowed from [Conflict Squeezer], thanks for the nice work!

 [Conflict Squeezer]: https://github.com/angelo-mollame/conflict-squeezer

-## Development

-> Recommend to develop under macOS/Linux, since SoManyConflicts relies on node-tree-sitter (node binding of a C++ native module tree-sitter), and the node-gyp&windows-build-tools is a even more terrible nightmare under Windows!

-### Requirements
-- Node.JS ^14.16.0
-- (optional) Yarn ^1.16.0
-- VSCode ^1.56.0

-### Instructions